pvpoke/pvpoke/README.md

 What are the roles and responsibilities?:

-MatchHandler.js : backend for train battle setup page
+TrainSetupInterface.js : get info from train setup webpage, pass along info to MatchHandler to start battle

+MatchHandler.js : set up and start battles, begin post-battle analysis when battle ends

 Battle.js : manage and update battle state at each turn, query actions from players, execute actions on action queue